Tomerozfresko/Kanap/README.md

 console when the server starts, e.g. `Listening on port 3001`.

 ### Front end ###

---"Live Server" VS extension is required--
-From the "front" folder of the project, open with live server the file "front/html/index.html".
+From the "front" folder of the project, open using the "Live server" extension the file "front/html/index.html".